chris--jones/http-server/README.md

 |`-h` or `--help` |Print this list and exit. |   |
 |`-v` or `--version`|Print the version and exit. | |

-## Magic Files
+## Default / not found files

-- `index.html` will be served as the default file to any directory requests.
+- If `--default-file` is not specified `index.html` will be served as the default file to any directory requests.
-- `404.html` will be served if a file is not found.
+- If `--not-found-file` is not specified `404.html` will be served if a file is not found.
 This can be used for Single-Page App (SPA) hosting to serve the entry page.

 ## Catch-all redirect